RaubJo/hive/README.md

 ### What is hive?

-Hive is a Nixos system configuration flake with the naming convention around a beehive.

-### Why use Hive?

-I use hive primarily because of its integration with [std](https://github.com/divnix/std).
+Hive is a nix flake library desgined to reduce boilerplate in Nixos configuration(s).
+It has it&rsquo;s foundation in [std](http:www.github.com/divnix/std).

 ### What about Digga?